You're sure to make a ton of friends if you bring a bottle of this homemade blueberry pie moonshine to your next gathering.

 A while back, I published a homemade apple pie moonshine recipe and it spread through Facebook and Twitter like wildfire.
 If you had the opportunity to try it, you probably found that it did taste just like an apple pie.
-It is a fairly sugary mixed drink and the alcohol is dangerously hidden behind every sip.
+It's a fairly sugary mixed drink and the alcohol is dangerously hidden behind every sip.

 To get this started, let me first go on record and say again, this is not real homemade moonshine.
 This is a very strong mixed drink that can have the appearance of moonshine, since it is stored in a jar like the real stuff.

-- 1/2 bottle of 190 proof Everclear (750ml)
+- 1/2 bottle of 190-proof Everclear (750ml)

-- 1/2 cup of vanilla whipped Vodka
+- 1/2 cup of vanilla whipped vodka

 - 1 can of blueberry pie filling